The secret to improving your receivables management recovery rates lies in active listening. Find out how you can be a better listener today!

 Have you ever tried to get a customer on the phone who has been avoiding your call?
 If so, what did that feel like?
 Frustrating right?
 It isn’t easy to have a productive conversation with someone who isn’t willing to talk.
-This is why listening and understanding what customers are saying to improve your debt recovery rates is key.
+This is why listening and understanding what customers are saying to improve your receivables management recovery rates is key.
 In this blog post, we will share 4 ways that work for increasing revenue through active listening!

 Deep listening means staying open to the possibilities that your consumer may offer.
 Participating in this way will lead you towards better solutions and a smoother process for everyone involved!